 Go ahead and take a trip without your GPS.
 Even if you make a mistake, you’ll be learning something new.

-To find out more — including ways to boost your memory and get those creative juices flowing — activate your access to Staying Sharp today!
+To find out more — including ways to boost your memory and get those creative juices flowing — activate your access to AARP Staying Sharp today!
 It’s easy to enroll and is included with your AARP membership.